• Jump to Content »

 When the painkiller took effect my mind worked overtime.
 I almost cried but held back again.
 I wasn’t sure for what reason I was crying - I think because I couldn’t understand how after all that I was going to be okay.

 Another drip - in my hand, the back of.
-It was now almost five in the morning.
+It was now almost 5 in the morning.
 The hospital seemed quiet.
 I appeared to be the star patient.
 The I.V.P. was slow and sore but gave me the all-clear.

-I went through three shifts of doctors, nurses and others.
+I went through 3 shifts of doctors, nurses and others.
 They all said good-bye when they finished their shift.
 I had visitors from all the staff who wanted to meet this Irish guy cycling cross-country.
 They were all very sorry what had happened.
 It wasn’t typical Southern hospitality.
 I explained I knew, and how much I had enjoyed the Eastern Shore earlier that day.

 After breakfast my aunt appeared and I managed a hug.
 I declined the wheelchair and, with crutches and help, hobbled to the car.